 Hedgefield House offers guest accommodation in a unique setting with friendly, personal, caring service.

-Hedgefield House has a colourful history, prior to being used as a bed and breakfast.
+Hedgefield House has a colourful history, prior to being used as guest accommodation.
 Hedgefield House dates back to 1804, with documented evidence that it was the first home in Britain to have a telephone installed.
 In 1877, the inventor of the telephone, Alexander Graham Bell, made the first experimental telephone call to an underground site, the local coal mine.

 This hotel is the best I have ever stayed in.
 The outside was like something out of pride and prejudice.